jinnychoe/Edit-CrispR-Sites/README.md

 5. The `exomeReport.py` script creates a report that summarizes data about the exomes that were selected by `copyExomes.sh`.
 It also finds the union of the genes across the exomes in the `preCRISPR` directory.
 It summarizes the total number of genes in the union.

-Execute the scripts using Terminal in Ubuntu:
+Execute the scripts in Ubunutu/Linux
 ---------------------------------------------
 1. The `copyExomes.sh`, `createCrisprReady.sh`, `identifyCrisprSite.sh`, `editGenome.sh`, and `exomeReport.py` scripts should be located in the working directory